AndreiCostinOlaru/Roku/hello-world-master/README.md

 This project is a Roku sample app designed as a base for experimenting with Scene Graph architecture and BrightScript features.

 ## How to Run This Sample
 * Zip the contents of the main file of this project and deploy to your roku device.
-Follow the developer set-up guide here for a quick guide on how to do so: https://developer.roku.com/en-ca/docs/developer-program/getting-started/developer-setup.md
+Follow the [developer set-up guide](https://developer.roku.com/en-ca/docs/developer-program/getting-started/developer-setup.md) here for a quick guide on how to do so.

 ## Features
 * The main screen contains a layout group that contains a RowList and two buttons.